 That inch of bare rod got Superglued to the inside of the pylon.
 Even with the weight of the rod, wire, tape & stuffing, the rod stayed straight & true.

-Next was to follow the little instruction paper on how to connect those bare wires to the battery.
+Next was to follow the included instructions for LED lighting in scale models and how to connect those bare wires to the battery.

 In the pack (Pack A, static white light) you get everything you need, including a separate on/off switch mechanism.

 Using this saves battery and is a simple bypass on the wiring.

 Instead of soldering wire to battery housing, simply solder to the on/off switch, then from there to the battery housing.